A ferry compromise

 6. It is not only the Interislander that has had reliability problems.
 The private sector Bluebridge operation has also had potentially dangerous breakdowns.

 7. That shifting freight from trains onto road-based trailers onto the ferry, then back onto trains at each end, is common all over the world and cost effective.
 This is disputed by many experts who say double handing is not only expensive but requires much larger marshalling yards than are possible in both Wellington and Picton.
 Not only is this approach much slower for rail-based freight, it requires more room for this activity to manage safety critical risks and is much more complex.
-It also erodes rail timeliness competitive advantage relative to road-based competition and essentially locks out a good portion of the contestable freight market to rail and is one reason why rails share of the freight market has declined over recent years.
+It also erodes rail timeliness competitive advantage relative to road-based competition and essentially locks out a good portion of the contestable freight market to rail.
+Over reliance of this type of intermodal operation, due to their being only one current rail enabled ferry on the Cook Strait run. is one reason why rails share of the freight market has declined over recent years.
 A good examination of the reasons why rail enabled ferries are important are explored by Michael van Drogenbroek on LinkedIn.

 8. That having a non-rail enabled ferry link puts the entire South Island rail network at risk and potentially much of the north island network.